When Brain-Computer Interfaces Meet the Metaverse: Landscape, Demonstrator, Trends, Challenges, and Concerns: Results discussion

 Finally, the results obtained from UC4 indicate that including authentication mechanisms based on EEG signals is a promising research area in the metaverse, capable of implementing access control mechanisms without the need for introducing passwords.
 In particular, the best performing algorithm obtained a 100\% F1-score for identifying both a legitimate user among a set of unauthorized drivers and detecting the specific user utilizing the metaverse without requiring providing profile details.

 The results of this experimentation are summarized in \figurename~\ref{fig:results} per use case.
 Since the extensive experiments performed in each use case, this figure only highlights using binary classifiers to determine if the user is in good condition to drive.
 For UC1, the figure determines if the driver is distracted or focused.
 UC2 highlights whether the user is stressed or in a neutral mood, UC3 indicates if the driver is sleepy or awake, and UC4 specifies if the subject is legitimate or an intruder.

+As can be seen, all use cases achieved outstanding performances\addtxt{, being RF the algorithm presenting the best performance.
+As indicated in Section~\ref{subsec:demonstrator-UC4} for UC4, this difference can be explained by the nature of EEG data and how RF, among ML algorithms, is capable of identifying patterns that other algorithms, due to their linear or complex behavior, cannot identify with the amount of data provided or the configurations tested.
+Moreover, although DL algorithms performed well in UC2, they did not outperform RF in this paper.
+The limited number of subjects can explain this situation and, thus, the constraints in the data generated in the experimentation.
+Increasing the data used to train the models could considerably improve the performance of DL algorithms.}

-As can be seen, all use cases achieved outstanding performances.
-These results demonstrate the feasibility of using BCIs in educational driving environments to assess users' optimal driving conditions and authenticate them in the metaverse.
+These{In summary, the previous} results demonstrate the feasibility of using BCIs in educational driving environments to assess users' optimal driving conditions and authenticate them in the metaverse\addtxt{, although additional research in this direction is still needed}.